 - overvaluing stock, work-in-progress and fixed assets such as machinery

-- making no provision for major expenses which you know are likely to happen
+- making no provision for major expenses that you know are likely to happen

 - failing to do any cash flow forecasting, particularly if your business is struggling to grow